Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 ### Statement of Contribution:
 Layne Bowman worked on the Specifications and Constraints, and the Goals / Measures of Success.
 Ethan Haynes worked on the Skills, Budget, and Timeline / Gantt Chart.
+Tucker Basham worked on the relevant literature / goals.

 ### Gantt Chart: